metaplex-foundation/mpl-bubblegum/programs/bubblegum/README.md

 ### Merkle proofs

-After an NFT is minted, for any operations that modify the NFT, Merkle proofs must be provided with the instruction to validate the Merkle tree changes.
+After a cNFT is minted, for any operations that modify the cNFT, Merkle proofs must be provided with the instruction to validate the Merkle tree changes.
 Bubblegum is an Anchor program and makes use of the remaining accounts feature for this purpose.
 Merkle proofs are added as remaining account `Pubkey`s that are 32-byte Keccak256 hash values that represent the nodes from the Merkle tree that are required to calculate a new Merkle root.

 ### Creator verification